-- Local government may request state assistance and state government may request federal assistance.
-However, this plan heavily emphasizes the responsibility and capability of local governments to respond to and accomplish short-term recovery during emergencies/disasters. - The WSDOT disaster plan recognizes that emergency functions for groups and individuals should parallel normal day-to-day functions.
+- Local government may request state assistance and if unable to fulfill the request, the state government may request federal assistance.
+However, this plan heavily emphasizes the responsibility and capability of local governments to respond to and accomplish short-term recovery of their infrastructure during emergencies/disasters. - The WSDOT Emergency Operations Plan recognizes that emergency functions for groups and individuals should be similar to normal day-to-day functions.
 When this is not possible, managers should attempt to maintain organizational continuity and assign familiar tasks to employees.